EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

 -->

-Knowing the resources that microarthropod groups use for food is difficult due to their size and cryptic environment.
-The recognition of the food resources that are part of the diet of soil microarthropods must be based on empirical evidence, which constitutes the first step to establish the interactions between trophic species and the trophic resources that describe the food webs [@Briand1984; @vanStraalen1998; @Walter1991].
+Determining the food resources used by microarthropod groups is difficult due to their size and cryptic environment.
+Recognition of their diet must be based on empirical evidence, which constitutes the first step in establishing the interactions between trophic species and resources that describe food webs. [@Briand1984; @vanStraalen1998; @Walter1991].

 The information about trophic relationships of the different microarthropod taxonomic groups is still quite scarce.
 These data are necessary to build and analyze trophic networks that, in turn, could be used to assess the stability and conservation status of these ecosystems [@Barrios2007; @Briones2014; @Thakur2020].